mintyfresh1999/mintyfresh1999/README.md

 - Qualitative analysis requires manual theme identification (see script comments).

 ## Notes
-- Appendix G reports 18 primary responses, but `survey_data.json` has 15 due to incomplete data.
 - See the project PDF for detailed context and results.